 UK Pension Transfer to New Zealand - The Definitive Guide

-Our guide explains everything you need to know about UK to NZ pension transfers, including pros, cons, must-know considerations, tax obligations and the numerous New Zealand Superannuation Schemes that can receive the transfer value
+Our guide explains everything you need to know about UK to NZ pension transfers, including pros, cons, must-know considerations, tax obligations and identifies some of the New Zealand Superannuation Schemes that can receive a transfer value.

 In this guide, we outline the general process for pension transfers from the UK to New Zealand.
 We cover: